Keto Diet Food List: What To Eat and What To Limit if You Go Keto

 - Baked goods including gluten-free baked goods

 Don't get too discouraged.
 Dietitians Stone and Laura Dority, M.S., RD, LD, with Keto Knowledge LLC, say that no foods are really off-limits on the keto diet.
 It's about total carbohydrate intake and how you choose to "spend" your carbs.
 Generally, you should stay under 20 to 40 grams of carbohydrates per day.
 "The exact amount needed to achieve ketosis can vary on the individual, though, with carb prescriptions ranging from 10 to 60 grams per day.
 This total is for net carbohydrates (total carbs minus fiber)," says Stone.

 Dority adds, "Individuals who are really active can eat more carbs (maybe more at the 40-gram level) than someone who is sedentary."

 Cereal, crackers, rice, pasta, bread and beer are high in carbohydrates.
-Even whole-wheat pasta and the new bean-based pastas are high in carbs.
+Even whole-wheat pasta and the new bean-based pasta are high in carbs.
 Consider alternatives like spiralized vegetables or shirataki noodles, which are healthier low-carb options.
 Sugary breakfast cereals and healthy whole-grain cereals are high in carbohydrates too and should be avoided or minimized.
-"A slice of bread is 11 grams of carbs on average so technically you could have one slice a day maybe but that's spending all your carbs on pretty poor nutrition so I wouldn't recommend it when for the same carbs you could have A LOT of veggies," says Dority.
+"A slice of bread is 11 grams of carbs on average so technically you could have one slice a day maybe, but that's spending all your carbs on pretty poor nutrition so I wouldn't recommend it when for the same carbs you could have A LOT of veggies," says Dority.